k2view-academy/K2View-Academy/articles/TDM/tdm_gui/24_task_reference_tab.md

 ### Data Versioning Mode

+Data versioning mode displays the following:
-Displays the list of available versions created on Reference tables and a source environment, and a load task's LU.
-The versions created during the last month are displayed.
+- a list of available versions created on Reference tables
+- a source environment
+- a load task's LU
+The display is of versions created during the last month.
 To select another period, edit the **From Date** and **To Date** settings.